 KB4KY also operates an APRS digipeater and calibrated weather instruments located at the repeater tower.
 Get up-to-date, accurate weather conditions from KB4KY at https://aprs.fi/weather/a/KB4KY, or by monitoring 144.390MHz with an APRS capable radio.

 Monitor either KB4KY repeater during inclement weather events for timely severe weather warnings and information.
 An offsite receiver monitors 162.475MHz for S.A.M.E. encoded alerts broadcasted by the National Weather Service, and will relay important alerts to the repeaters for the counties within the main coverage area of the system.

-You may already have been enjoying using the 145.470 MHz Yaesu Fusion repeater.
-Please follow good Amateur Radio practice and use the following guidelines as an aid to your enjoyment of this repeater.
+You may already have been enjoying using the KB4KY repeater system.
+Please remember to follow good Amateur Radio practice.
 Analog FM users please ID in accordance with FCC rules – that is ID once every 10 minutes and at the end of your conversation.
-The FCC no longer requires mobile, portable, etc. after your ID.
-Digital users – your radio and the repeater will automatically ID for you.
-However, it is still a good habit to ID just as you would on FM.
-For the best audio transmission quality on either mode we always recommend you talk across your microphone, not directly into it.
+Digital users – your radio and the repeater will automatically ID for you, however it is still a good practice to ID just as you would on FM.